 In the Government’s projection for 2017-2018, there are around 1.5 million employers in total, and they predict that just over 19,000 of them are paying the levy.
 This equates to only 1.3% of employers – a drop of 35% from the 2% publicised.

 This 1.3% is expected to generate £2,675 million towards apprenticeships every year.

 43% of businesses who have to pay the levy are SMEs.
 That’s 8,120 out of the 19,000 employers projected to be hit with the funding reform, contributing 90 million pounds to the pot.
 That’s only a fraction of the levy bill.

 The rest of the employers, around 10,000 businesses, provide the other 81% of the levy bill.

-There’s a big divide in the amount of levy paid by different sectors too.
+There's a big divide in the amount of levy paid by different sectors too.
 The top contributors are the education and human health and social work activities sectors, paying £385 million and £360 million respectively.
-See the tables below for the full breakdown by sector and company size.

 Levy-paying employers can choose how they spend their levy and which apprenticeships they register their employees on via the National Apprenticeship Service (NAS).
 It's predicted the majority of apprenticeships delivered will be higher level – level 4 or above – as businesses are likely to invest their levy in existing members of staff as well as training new recruits.